h-livv/optimization/README.md

 # Optimization

-From-scratch implementations of optimization algorithms, derived directly from their mathematical formulations and implemented using **NumPy**.
+### From-scratch implementations of optimization algorithms, derived directly from their mathematical formulations and implemented using **NumPy**.

-The goal is to understand the connection between:
+The goal is to understand the connection between

 **mathematics → algorithm → implementation → behavior**

 rather than treating optimization methods as black-box procedures.

+> **Status:** In progress alongside my study of optimization.
+I’ll add
+> methods and examples as I work through them.

 ## Implemented